-Consequently, Barack Obama and David Axelrod's mantra of "Change" has landed them both in the White House with the responsibility of executing the campaign's "Yes We Can" sentiments.
-Axelrod recently accepted Obama's offer to become his chief political advisor where he will continue in his role as Obama's image architect and sage advisor.
+Consequently, Barack Obama and David Axelrod's mantra of "change" has landed them both in the White House with the responsibility of executing the campaign's "Yes We Can" sentiments.
+Axelrod recently accepted Obama's offer to become his chief political adviser, where he will continue in his role as Obama's image architect and sage adviser.

 In 2015, Axelrod's first book, Believer: My Forty Years in Politics, was published and became a New York Times bestseller.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!